Non-classical properties of the e.m. near field of an atom in spontaneous light emission: Conclusions

-What remains strange however is the cancellation of a part of the photonic transverse field by the longitudinal field which is never interpreted in terms of photons \cite{Messiah2}.
-At least our derivation emphasises the necessary coexistence of supposedly classical (longitudinal) and quantum (transverse) degrees of freedom, which could be expressed through the following paradox: either the probability of having a click in a photodetector results from the interference of transverse and longitudinal fields, or causality is violated.
-This view contradicts an apparently widely accepted opinion according to which ...{\bf ``only transverse fields can be self-perpetuating fields (i.e. radiation fields that keep existing even if their source disappears''... (quotation from Ref. \cite{Dutra})}.
-We hope that a fully relativistically covariant formulation of the problem {\it \`a la} Gupta-Bleuler \cite{SurajNGupta} could contribute to transcend the apparent paradox, but presently this is an open question.
+In both cases, we predict the cancellation of a part of the photonic transverse field by the longitudinal field which is never interpreted in terms of photons \cite{Messiah2,AspectGrangierbis,Aspect}.
+At least our derivations emphasise the necessary coexistence of supposedly classical (longitudinal) and quantum (transverse) degrees of freedom, which could be expressed through the following paradox: either the probability of having a click in a photodetector results from the interference of transverse and longitudinal fields, or causality is violated.
+This view contradicts an apparently widely accepted opinion according to which ...{\it ``only transverse fields can be self-perpetuating fields (i.e. radiation fields that keep existing even if their source disappears''... (quotation from Ref. \cite{Dutra})}.
+We hope that a fully relativistically covariant formulation of the problem {\it \`a la} Gupta-Bleuler \cite{SurajNGupta} could contribute to transcend this apparent paradox, but presently this is an open question.

-In any case, our computations establish that the near field (\ref{final}) predicted in the quantum approach differs from its classical counterpart.
-It is out of the scope of the present paper to investigate in depth experimental tests of our predictions, but it is worth concluding the paper by having a first glance at them.

--A first test of our predictions would consist of measuring the near field of the atom for short times, directly after the excitation, for which it has been shown (\ref{totodiff}) to differ from its classical and standard (E.r) counterparts.
-This requires however to reach a high temporal accuracy, of the order of the inverse of the Bohr frequency (e.g. $4\cdot 10^{-16}$ second in the case of the 2P-1S transition), and to have access to the near field around the atom(s).

--Another way to experimentally confirm our new predictions would be to test the presence of the strain caused by the aforementioned memory effect.
-For instance, we expect that numerous excitations, always along the same direction of polarisation, will lead to a fatigue, a photobleaching effect in case that a fluorophore is repeatedly excited along the same excited state.
-If we impose another history during the excitation process, photobleaching ought to diminish, which is a testable effect.
-Actually, a similar observation has been reported in the past (regarding laser damaging) \cite{Memory}.
-One possible test consists of submitting the fluorophore to either a repetition of $\pi$ Rabi pulses, or to alternated $\pi$ and $3\pi$ pulses.
-Intuitively we predict that, in presence of the aforementioned memory effect, mutual compensations would occur between the $\pi$ and $3\pi$ pulses in the second case so that the photobleaching would occur later, compared to the first situation ($\pi$ pulses only)...

-Such experiments would make it possible, focusing on the near field emission, to discriminate between the quantum and classical Green functions which otherwise are equivalent FAPP in the mean and far field regimes.
-It would also reveal a specific signature of the A.p coupling, because the predicted effect is totally absent in the case of E.r coupling.